 - Add the chicken stock, pesto and cream to the pan and let bubble for a minute or two until slightly reduced.
 Then stir in the parmesan.

-- Add the chicken back into the pan, spooning over the sauce.
-Serve over pasta, mashed or roast potatoes, rice, or bread (your choice!).
-Scatter over a bit of extra parmesan to serve, if you like.
+- Add the chicken and any juices back into the pan, spooning over the sauce.
+Serve over pasta, mashed or roast potatoes, or rice, or by itself with fresh or toasted bread (your choice!).
+Scatter over extra parmesan and a few basil leaves to serve, if you like.